tcopeland/revolution/README.md

-This code was tested on Fedora Core 3.

-You'll need to have the evolution-data-server-devel RPM installed.

-Please see http://revolution.rubyforge.org/ for usage examples.

-This code is dual-licensed under GPLv2 and BSD.

 Revolution is a Ruby binding for the <a href="http://www.gnome.org/projects/evolution/">Evolution</a> email client.
 It's sponsored - i.e., written on work time and open sourced with a BSD license - by <a href="http://infoether.com/">InfoEther</a>.

 <h3>Installation</h3>